zacLibaud/bADA55.github.io/index.md

 When you dive into expert reviews, you’ll quickly notice that words paint a picture.
 Whether it’s describing the aroma, the taste, or the visual appeal, reviewers use a rich vocabulary to capture their experience.
 But how can we identify the dominant themes in thousands of reviews without drowning in the details?

-To begin, we’ve chosen a simple yet effective method: WordClouds.
+To begin, we’ve chosen a simple yet effective method: **WordClouds**.
 These clouds offer a quick and intuitive glimpse into the topics that matter most to BeerAdvocate and RateBeer communities.
 While it’s not as advanced as machine learning techniques (like Topic Modeling), it’s a perfect first step for spotting trends, patterns, and standout words.

 <div style="display: flex; justify-content: center; align-items: center;">
     <div style="margin-right: 1px; text-align: center;">